ambielecki/docker-skeleton/README.md

 * Register hosts (eg. example.test) in your machines hosts file
 * This should work with xdebug as well, replace docker.for.win.localhost in the xdebug.ini if you are on a mac (make sure you use a separate listen port for each apache or php-fpm container)
+* HTTPS is a work in progress, you'll need to create a certs folder and generate a self signed cert for each site.  use the ssl_command_example.txt and replace the divelog.test domain with your own.
+You'll need to set the certificate as trusted through the mac keychain or Microsoft Management Control (google is your friend here)
 * You will need to ssh into the db container or connect through port 33060 with a desktop client to create schemas and users (for mysql may I suggest creating the users with mysql_native_password like `CREATE USER 'example_user'@'%' IDENTIFIED WITH mysql_native_password BY 'example_pwd'`